spenserblack/go-optional/README.md

 }
 ```

-The zero value of `int` is zero.
+The zero value of `int` is `0`.
 So how can we tell if the person who took the
 survey answered `0`, or if they simply declined to answer?

 One way is to make `Pets` type `*int`, so that it can be `nil`.
 But this opens